+Tracking adoption and the cost savings opportunities is essential for assessing the progress and momentum of an ongoing transition that now spans more than two decades.
 By benchmarking progress, industry and government can more easily identify barriers that may be preventing stakeholders from realizing the full benefit of electronic administrative transactions.
-These insights can prompt new initiatives to address and reduce barriers.
+These insights can prompt new initiatives and reduce barriers.